 Many tripawd and amputee pets can run just as easily on three legs as they could on four.
 Other amputee cats and dogs need extra support to stay active.
 A wheelchair helps rear amputee dog and cats to better balance their weight and feel fully supported.
 Wheelchair use also helps to eliminate putting too much stress or pressure on the remaining back leg.

 Tripawd pets, especially those with a rear leg amputation, shift their weight and balance.
 This causes them to move differently and put additional weight on their remaining “good” leg.
 Creating wear and tear on the leg and hip joint.
-A canine hip brace can support the healthy hip, while keeping your dog on the go.
+A daily joint supplement can support the healthy hip and leg joints to keep your dog on the go.
+It’s never too late to promote good joint health.

 Don’t Fall for that Puppy Face